 It is very dangerous to text while driving.
 Texting while driving distracts you from what's happening on the road.
 It just takes a few seconds of inattention to lead to an accident.
-In 2015, nearly 3,500 people were killed and approximately 391,000 people were injured in car accidents involving distracted drivers.
+In 2019, nearly 2800 people were killed and approximately 300,000 people were injured in car accidents involving cell phone distracted drivers.
 Some states have laws that ban cell phone use while driving.
 Other states require hands-free use of cell phones while driving.

 It is a misconception that it is safe to talk on the smartphone while driving.
 It is not safe.
 Talking on the phone while driving leads to something called cognitive distraction.
 This type of distraction takes your mind off the road, so even though you may be using a hands-free device that allows for voice-activated dialing and operation, your mind is not on the road.
 Your eyes and brain perceive what's around you when you're talking on a cell phone while driving, but you don't really see your environment.
 Talking on a smartphone while driving greatly increases the risk of car accidents.
 If you must make or take a phone call while driving, pull over on the side of the road.